webscraperio/web-scraper-documentation/docs/Selectors/Image selector.md

  * selector - [CSS selector] [css-selector] for the image element.
  * multiple - multiple records are being extracted.
 Usually should not be checked for Image selector.
- * download image - Removed.
-Previously was used to download images.
-Use image download script instead.

 ## Use cases
 See [Text selector] [text-selector] use cases.